 Counseling, Therapy, Mental Health Support

-Desiree Stone, MEd
+Desiree Stone, LPC

 To schedule an appointment with Desiree, text or email.
-Sessions are available in person at the Clinic, or via a confidential, secure virtual platform.
+Sessions are available in person at the Clinic or via a confidential, secure virtual platform.

 Reminders from the Counselor